 My gut feeling is that Boogiepop and Others won’t be a crowd-pleaser.

 When I think about Boogiepop Phantom, I’m also reminded of other recent Madhouse anime, like Shigurui and Casshern Sins.
 Each has a strange aesthetic; seductive yet tinged by an under-lying sense of sadness and desolation.

-The coolest thing about Boogiepop Phantom is that it’s just really messed up.
+The coolest thing about Boogiepop Phantom is that it’s just really fucked up.
 Too often in anime are teenagers romanticised.
 Everything’s so sweet, so melodramatic; no permanent damage.
 It’s just easier to watch something like Toradora, where everyone’s so cheerful, ready to communicate and fix their problems.